basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Riak-CS-Using-Chef.md

 )
 ```

-The default settings will cause Riak and Riak CS to be installed and
-configured via Basho maintained package repositories.
+The default settings will cause Riak and Riak CS to be installed and configured via Basho-maintained package repositories.

 ### Package Installation

-There are two options for installation: `package`, and `enterprise_package`.
+There are two options for installation: `package` and `enterprise_package`.
-`package` is the default (installs Riak CS open source), and is the
-recommended option for Red Hat and Debian based operating systems.
-For source
-installations of Riak, Erlang/OTP R15B01 and above is recommended.
+`package` is the default&mdash; it installs Riak CS open source&mdash;and is the recommended option for Red Hat- and Debian-based operating systems.
+For source installations of Riak, Erlang/OTP R15B01 and above is recommended.

 ### Enterprise Installation

-To install Riak CS Enterprise, populate
-`node['riak_cs']['package']['enterprise_key']` with a Basho provided key for
+To install Riak CS Enterprise, populate `node['riak_cs']['package']['enterprise_key']` with a Basho-provided key for
 the release.

 Riak Enterprise installations managed through the cookbook must be installed